 Can You Trust These Programs?

-The $900 food stimulus for seniors was just a rumor, but there may be other ways for citizens to get free money and other government benefits.
-For example, the food programs we’ve discussed above are all legitimate and have been in place for years, or even decades, now.
+The $900 food stimulus for seniors was just a rumor, but there may be other ways to get free government money for seniors over 60 and other government benefits.
+For example, the food programs we’ve discussed above are all legitimate and have been in place for years, or even decades now.
 These programs are run by the federal and state governments and are designed to ensure that American seniors have access to a consistent and dependable food supply.

 What Alternatives Do Seniors Have?